 Last Updated on by Angie

-Trekking to Mt.
-Everest Base Camp has been one of the most awe-inspiring experiences on our RTW trip so far.
+Mount Everest trekking has been one of the most awe-inspiring experiences on our RTW trip so far.

 Something about working hard towards accomplishing a goal, doing something not many people do, and being in the wilderness surrounded by beautiful nature just really appealed to me.